MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/saleshub-customapp.md

 | Customizations                                                        | Customizations are possible.
 Customizations are not overwritten by any new updates to the app.                            | Extensive customizations are possible.
 Customers have full control of navigation and user experience.                                                                                                                          |
 | New feature availability                                              | New features are instantly available in the app.                                                                                             | Adding the UI elements and controls required for the new features is solely the customer's responsibility.
 Some new features may not be available immediately.
 They could be made available in the next release. |

-## When to create custom app and when to customize the Sales Hub app
+## When to customize the Sales Hub app and when to create custom app

 Every sales implementation has unique aspects and considerations that will influence the application strategy.

+**Customize the first-party apps (such as Sales Hub) in the following cases**:

+- When your organization follows standard sales practices with the need for few customizations.

+- When you want to combine specific components and processes from two or more first-party apps such as Sales Hub and Customer Service Hub, assess which application is primary for the persona it caters  to:

+    - For a salesperson, who needs to access all the sales module components and the customer assets entity from customer service module, configure Sales Hub app to include the customer assets entity.

+    - For a customer service manager, who needs to have access to the case management module and  the opportunities pipeline, configure the Customer Service Hub app to include the opportunity entity.

 **Create a custom app in the following cases**:

 - You want an app for the non-traditional sales roles such as senior executives, who just need to see Power BI dashboards and a handful of entities, or an audit supervisor who only needs to see the won opportunities.

 - Your organization has a completely customized sales process and the built-in sales module doesn't cater to your needs.
 - You've created many custom entities and you want to remove all or many of the built-in components.
 - You want to build an XRM solution that combines multiple work streams and is not focused on Sales Hub app or Customer Service app.
 You want to keep the application lean without many of the built-in first-party components.

-**Customize the first-party apps (such as Sales Hub) in the following cases**:

-- When your organization follows standard sales practices with the need for few customizations.
-- When you want to combine specific components and processes from two or more first-party apps such as Sales Hub and Customer Service Hub, assess which application is primary for the persona it caters  to:

-    - For a salesperson, who needs to access all the sales module components and the customer assets entity from customer service module, configure Sales Hub app to include the customer assets entity.

-    - For a customer service manager, who needs to have access to the case management module and  the opportunities pipeline, configure the Customer Service Hub app to include the opportunity entity.

-## How Sales Hub app updates handle customizations
+## How Sales Hub app releases handle customizations

 To help ensure that the Sales Hub customizations are not overwritten by the Sales Hub app update, Microsoft adopts the following practices: